pchestek/openvpn3/CLA.rst

 In this contributor agreement, "This project" refers to the OpenVPN project and
-"open source license indicated in `the file <LICENSE.rst>`_" refers to the AGPLv3 license with an additional permission that allows linking the OpenSSL software, https://www.openssl.org/, with the OpenVPN software.
+"open source license indicated in `the file <LICENSE.rst>`_" refers to a dual license of the MPLv2 and the AGPLv3 license with an additional permission that allows linking the OpenSSL software, https://www.openssl.org/, with the OpenVPN software.